Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 Uncertainty metrics assume that an adversary who is uncertain of his estimate cannot breach privacy as effectively as one who is certain.
-Many uncertainty metrics build on entropy, an information theoretic notion to measure uncertainty~\citep{shannon_mathematical_1948}.
+Many uncertainty metrics build on entropy, an information-theoretic notion to measure uncertainty~\cite{shannon_mathematical_1948}.
+Most metrics in this category originate from the communication domain, where, for example, they can be used to assess an adversary's uncertainty of associating different users and messages.
+In location-based services, they have been applied to measure the uncertainty of an adversary in associating a user with a location or to distinguish between different users.

-\subsubsection{Anonymity set size}
+\subsubsection{Anonymity Set Size}

-The anonymity set size counts the number of users that could potentially be a targeted individual $t$~\citep{chaum_dining_1988,kesdogan_stop-_1998}.
-It can be seen as the size of the crowd into which the target $t$ can blend.
+The anonymity set for an individual $u$, denoted $AS_u$ is the set of users that the adversary cannot distinguish from $u$~\cite{chaum_dining_1988,kesdogan_stop-_1998}.
+It can be seen as the size of the crowd into which the target $u$ can blend.

-Instead of users, anonymity sets can also be applied to locations \citep{duckham_formal_2005}, location pairs (e.g., home/work) \citep{golle_anonymity_2009}, or radio frequency identification (RFID) devices \citep{heydt-benjamin_privacy_2006}.
+Instead of users, anonymity sets can also be applied to locations \cite{duckham_formal_2005}, location pairs (e.g., home/work) \cite{golle_anonymity_2009}, or radio frequency identification (RFID) devices \cite{heydt-benjamin_privacy_2006}.
 As a result of its simplicity, the anonymity set size is widely used in the literature.

 The main criticism of the anonymity set size is that it only depends on the number of users in the system.
-This means that it does not take into account prior knowledge, information the adversary has gathered by observing the system, or how likely each member of the anonymity set is to be the target~\citep{serjantov_towards_2003,diaz_towards_2003}.
-However, it can be argued that the size of the anonymity set is useful in combination with other metrics such as normalized entropy (Section~\ref{metric:normalized-entropy})~\citep{steinbrecher_modelling_2003}.
+This means that it does not take into account prior knowledge, information the adversary has gathered by observing the system, or how likely each member of the anonymity set is to be the target~\cite{serjantov_towards_2003,diaz_towards_2003}.
+However, it can be argued that the size of the anonymity set is useful in combination with other metrics such as normalized entropy (Section~\ref{metric:normalized-entropy})~\cite{steinbrecher_modelling_2003}.